vipin-pstuff/DSA-notes/Python-DSA-notes/notes/04-array/15-1-array-problems.md

             so answer will be `1` because we used
     - approach
         ![optimize approach](../../notes-pics/15-1-lecture/love-babbar/lecture-15-32.png)
+        - mostly , sliding window questions are based on two pointer approach 💡💡💡
     - another same approach
         - STEP 1 : let's say we have this array `[2,1,5,6,3 ]` & given value of k is 3
         - STEP 2 : getting the size of the array which contain only those elements who are `<=k` like this